-Chinese characters for family and family members are extremely symbolic.
-Not only have some characters remained virtually unchanged through millennia, but the way they interrelate with each other clearly showcase the importance of Chinese family values.
+If you're looking for a way to express your love of family, we love the beauty and simplicity of Chinese characters for family and family members.
+Not only have some characters remained virtually unchanged through millennia, but the way they interrelate with each other is fascinating.

 This collection of the most popular Chinese symbols for family is ready to print and use in all kind of projects.
-If you need help, consult the Guide for Adobe Printables.
+There's a symbol for every kind of family relationship, so there's one here that will be perfect for you and your loved ones, especially if you have Chinese heritage.

 The character for family has been around for about 3,000 years almost unchanged.
 This symbol means both family and home.
 The three main ways to refer to one's family is family/home (jiā), persons in my family (jiā rén), and family/household (jiā tíng), the latter being the more formal.